konkor/filefinder/README.md

 ### Extensions in Shell-script format
 * Easy format of the Extensions.
 At least just add one of the defined words (#PLUGNAME, #PLUGDESC, #PLUGKEYS, #PLUGARGS, #PLUGGROUP, #PLUGSYNC) to identify any shell script like an extension.
 * Context menu for plugins.
-* Plugin Toolbar with ability to grouping extensions.
+* Plugin Toolbar with an ability to grouping extensions.
 * Template of an extension to compressing selection with file-roller.

 ## Install